 What is a product-led onboarding strategy?

-“Product-led growth (PLG) is a business methodology in which user acquisition, expansion, conversion, and retention are all driven primarily by the product itself.” — Product-led Growth Collective
+“Product-led growth (PLG) is a business methodology in which user acquisition, expansion, conversion, and retention are all driven primarily by the product itself.”

-Product-led onboarding is a fundamental part of the product-led growth and a critical stage in the customer journey in a product-driven business.
-It’s the process when a user signs up for your SaaS and experience value from your product without interacting with any humans (or at least not interacting with them as the only and primary method of converting).
+Product-led onboarding is a fundamental part of product-led growth and a critical stage in the customer journey in a product-driven business.
+It’s the process when a user signs up for your SaaS and experiences value from your product without interacting with any humans (or at least not interacting with them as the only and primary method of converting).

 Key characteristics of product-led onboarding include: